 So what to buy?
 Well, you can spend a few bucks on a cheapo NATO.
 But if you spring for premium, you get an expertly-crafted, comfortable way to keep your fancy timepiece safely affixed to your wrist.
 There’s a bevy of aftermarket options from small brands you can find online.
 Admittedly the formula remains pretty much the same, and many feel very similar, but look closely and you can see that each is unique when it comes to the small details, while two seemingly identical-look straps can actually feel very different.

-Editor’s choice: Crown & Buckle has made aftermarket leather and NATO straps for several years, but the Supreme, released just late last year, is their take on the high-end “seatbelt-style” NATO strap.
+Crown & Buckle has made aftermarket leather and NATO straps for years, but the Supreme is their take on the high-end “seatbelt-style” NATO strap.
 The Supreme’s tight, thick nylon weave delivers on the promise of seatbelt-like feel and the overall effect is a NATO that is both durable and smooth against the wrist.
 There are a couple other seatbelt-style NATOs on this list that feel extremely similar, but the Crown & Buckle Supreme wins out for the quality of its hardware.
 The keepers have lovely beveled edges and, most importantly, the buckle is thin and lithe while still feeling sturdy.

-Best budget strap: The Maratac is the cheapest strap on this list but is not lacking for quality — it’s based on the standard G10 design and then improved.
+The Maratac is one of the cheaper straps on this list but is not lacking for quality — it’s based on the standard G10 design and then improved.
 The strap’s nylon weave is tight, cleanly cut, and while it’s not exceptionally soft, it’s more comfortable than some other standard-style NATO straps.
 The hardware, while nothing exceptional, still feels solidly woven into place and features a nice brushed finish.
 Rest assured, if you don’t want to spring for one of the pricier options on this list, this strap will still make you very happy.

 Moose Strap Co. is a small strap brand based (as you probably guessed from the name) in the Great White North.
 The brand’s Premium Slim is, as the name suggests, particularly thin, which lends itself to comfort.
 Also helpful is the fact that the nylon weave feels silky smooth.
 This, out of the box, is one of the most comfortable straps on this list, and for just $20 it's one of the cheapest, too.
 If there’s a sticking point it’s that the buckle feels a bit too bulky, but we’re sure most people would be willing to overlook that fact (or even prefer it) given the comfort and the price.